Ferrall Residency Week 1

 I then went to the Library to meet with Archives who I had been emailing back and forth with for a few weeks.

-The head archivist, who is in the first year at the college, had pulled glass plates of photography, old beloit magazines, vintage Chelonia Dance Ensemble posters, sports photos, and old sports memorabilia including a Beloit varsity sweater, an ancient pair of football trousers they had found shoved in the vents of a building that was torn down, and a winning baseball from an 1860's game between beloit and the university of Illinois.
+The head archivist, who is in the first year at the college, had pulled glass plates of photography, old beloit magazines, vintage Chelonia Dance Ensemble posters, sports photos, and old sports memorabilia including a Beloit varsity sweater, an ancient pair of football trousers they had found shoved in the vents of a building that was torn down, and a winning baseball from an 1860's game between Beloit and the University of Illinois.

 I had asked for the sports photos as inspiration for the students costumes, and plan on bringing the cast of students to the archives on thursday to handle the artifacts directly.
 I bookmarked a bunch of folders and photographs for our thursday meeting which I plan on having before the scheduled rehearsals from 10am - 12pm.